AppGalleryConnect/agc-demos/README.md

 # agc-demos
 ***
 **This repository will not update any more.
-Please visit the corresponding repository to view the newest sample code according to the following rules:**
+Please visit the corresponding repository to view the newest sample code according to the following rules.Thank for your Fork,star or watch!**
 | **Folder** | **Repo Now** |
 |:--------:|:----------:|
 | Android | [agc-android-demos](https://github.com/AppGalleryConnect/agc-android-demos) |